troyhacks/MoonLight/docs/moonbase/inputoutput.md

 * [Dig 2Go](https://quinled.info/quinled-dig2go/), [Dig Uno](https://quinled.info/pre-assembled-quinled-dig-uno/), [Dig Quad](https://quinled.info/pre-assembled-quinled-dig-quad/): Choose the esp32-d0 (4MB) board in the [MoonLight Installer](../../gettingstarted/installer/)
 * [Dig Octa](https://quinled.info/quinled-dig-octa/): Choose the esp32-d0-16mb board in the [MoonLight Installer](../../gettingstarted/installer/)
 * On first install, erase flash first (Especially when other firmware like WLED was on it) as MoonLight uses a partition scheme with 3MB of flash (currently no OTA support).
+* After install, select the QuinLED board preset to have the pins assigned correctly.

+!!! tip "Reset router"
-* You might need to reset your router if you first run WLED on the same MCU and no new IP is assigned.
+    You might need to reset your router if you first run WLED on the same board and no new IP is assigned.

 !!!
 Tip "Dig Uno USB"
     Remove fuse to connect USB cable to flash the board.

 ### MyHome-Control ESP32-P4 shield

+* Choose the esp32-p4-nano board in the [MoonLight Installer](../../gettingstarted/installer/)
+* On new boards, the WiFi coprocessor needs to be updated first to a recent version, currently v2.0.17, see the link in the [MoonLight Installer](../../gettingstarted/installer/)
+* After install, select the MHC P4 shield board preset to have the pins assigned correctly.
+* Add the Parallel LED Driver, see [Drivers]().
+It uses @troyhacks his parallel IO driver to drive all the 12 LED pins of the P4 shield.

 ![ESP32-P4 shield](https://shop.myhome-control.de/thumbnail/87/41/c2/1762031307/WLED_ESP32_P4_Shield_02_1920x1326.jpg?ts=1762031315){: style="width:320px"}